CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Now in the host system (Linux) you can copy this file (somehow) to your Windows system and run it there.
 It works.

-## Cross-compile for Linux Alpine (Musl)
+## Cross-compile for Musl (standalone executable 100% statically linked)

 I added to the image `rust_dev_cargo_img` the target and needed utilities for cross-compiling to Musl.
+This executables are 100% statically linked and don't need any other dynamic library.
-Using a container to publish your executable to a server makes distribution much easier.
+Using a container to publish your executable to a server makes distribution and isolation much easier.
-The smallest Linux container image is Alpine, only 5 MB.
-It has achieved this minimal size not using glibc and instead using the alternative musl library.
+This executables can run on the empty container `scratch`.
+Or on the smallest Linux container images likeAlpine (7 MB) or distroless static-debian11 (3 MB).
 Most of the programs will run just fine with musl.
 Cross-compile with this:

 ```bash
 cargo build --target x86_64-unknown-linux-musl